rayhuang2006/tictactoewebsite/README.md

 ## Project Structure

 ```
-tic-tac-toe-game
-├── src
-│   ├── index.html        # Main HTML document for the game
-│   ├── styles
-│   │   └── style.css     # Styles for the game
-│   └── scripts
-│       └── app.js        # JavaScript logic for the game
-└── README.md             # Project documentation
+tictactoewebsite ├── src │ ├── index.html # Main HTML document for the game │ ├── styles │ │ └── style.css # Styles for the game │ └── scripts │ └── app.js # JavaScript logic for the game └── README.md # Project documentation
 ```

 ## How to Play